njordhov/govalert/README.md

     $ git push heroku master

-If you need to be able to submit subscriptions from web forms, ensure you have a dyno for the web process:

-    $ heroku ps:scale web=1
-    $ heroku ps

-A basic form is provided on the server to subscribe:

-    $ heroku open

-Customize the html file in the distribution, or submit another form to the same location.

 ## Heroku Setup

 The file called Procfile in the govalert root directory defines Heroku run actions.